The Bible in film: History

 The major studios produced fewer epics during the 1940s due in part to wartime scarcity of resources.
 After the war, some of Hollywood's highest grossing films were religious epics produced as vehicles for its biggest stars.
 Samson and Delilah was the biggest moneymaking movie of 1949 and is considered the picture that sparked the biblical-epic film craze of the 1950s.
 It was followed by two of 1951’s biggest box-office hits, Quo Vadis and David and Bathsheba.
-Charlton Heston starred in Cecil B. DeMille's The Ten Commandments and Ben-Hur.
+Charlton Heston starred in Cecil B. DeMille's The Ten Commandments and William Wyler's Ben-Hur.

 According to author Diane Apostolos-Cappadona, in the 1950s and 1960s, during the era of the production code, "the most acceptable cinematic path for movies to incorporate sex and violence was the biblical epic".
 Basing a film on the Bible allowed it to be more risqué than would normally have been accepted.
 Figures like Eve, Delilah, Jezebel and Judith could all be portrayed as seductive temptresses.
 In tales such as Sodom and Gomorrah and Samson and Delilah, exotic sins could be lavishly portrayed on screen.
 In his autobiography, DeMille wrote, "I am sometimes accused of gingering up the Bible with large and lavish infusions of sex and violence.
 I can only wonder if my accusers have ever read certain parts of the Bible."

 By the 1950s movies had to compete with television and became more colorful and bigger in story and scope.
 In 1953, CinemaScope was introduced in The Robe.
 In 1956 DeMille remade his 1923 film The Ten Commandments.
 It was the biggest moneymaker of 1956, nominated for seven Academy Awards, and won one for special effects.